 The rise of solar and electric vehicles presents similar economic threats to other petrol-dominated nations, such as Russia, Venezuela, and various African nations.

 Automation kills outsourcing.
 We mentioned earlier about how this trend towards automation will make the majority of the goods and services we purchase dirt cheap.
 However, the obvious side effect we glazed over is that this automation will erase millions of jobs.
-More specifically, a highly cited Oxford report determined that 47 per cent of today’s jobs will disappear by 2040, largely due to machine automation.
+More specifically, a highly cited Oxford report determined that 47 percent of today’s jobs will disappear by 2040, largely due to machine automation.

-In the context of this discussion, let's focus just one industry: manufacturing.
+In the context of this discussion, let's focus just on one industry: manufacturing.
 Since the 1980s, corporations outsourced their factories to take advantage of the cheap labor they could find in places like Mexico and China.
 But over the coming decade, advances in robotics and machine intelligence will result in robots that can easily outcompete these human laborers.
-Once that tipping point occurs, American companies (for example) will decide to bring their manufacturing back to the US where they can design, control, and produce their goods domestically, thereby saving billions in labour and international shipping costs.
+Once that tipping point occurs, American companies (for example) will decide to bring their manufacturing back to the US where they can design, control, and produce their goods domestically, thereby saving billions in labor and international shipping costs.

 Again, this is great news for consumers from the developed world who will benefit from cheaper goods.
-However, what happens to the millions of lower-class laborers across Asia, South America, and Africa who depended on these blue collar manufacturing jobs to climb out of poverty?
+However, what happens to the millions of lower-class laborers across Asia, South America, and Africa who depended on these blue-collar manufacturing jobs to climb out of poverty?
 Likewise, what happens to those smaller nations whose budgets rely on the tax revenue from these multinationals?
 How will they maintain social stability without the money needed to fund basic services?

 Between 2017 and 2040, the world will see almost two billion extra people enter the world.
 Most of these people will be born into the developing world.
 Should automation kill the majority of the mass labor, blue collar jobs that would otherwise keep this population above the poverty line, then we are heading into a very dangerous world indeed.

 While these near-term trends appear depressing, it's worth noting that they aren't inevitable.
-When it comes to water scarcity, we are already making unbelievable headway in large-scale, cheap salt water desalination.
+When it comes to water scarcity, we are already making unbelievable headway in large-scale, cheap saltwater desalination.
 For example, Israel—once a country with chronic and severe water shortages—now produces so much water from its advanced desalination plants that it's dumping that water into the Dead Sea to refill it.